skhcjh231/blog-post/content/docs/spring24/22_/_index.md

 ## 4. Memory Operations

-In this paper, authors followed the basic structures from [8] to combine pre-trained LLMs and memory component for knowledge edit.
+In this paper, authors followed the ideas from [8] to combine pre-trained LLMs and memory component for knowledge edit.
 On top of that, they suggest "a class of episodic and adaptable memory-conditioned LLM architecture."

 <p align="center">
     <img src='basic memory operations.png' width="800">